 A mortgage lender is a bank or financial institution that issues and underwrites home loans for borrowers.
 They determine your mortgage’s terms, interest rates, and repayment schedule by evaluating your loan application and your capacity to repay the debt.

 Let’s look at this differently: Imagine preparing for a lavish dinner.
-Your home-buying journey is akin to the dining experience, and the mortgage lender is comparable to the chef who whips up your main dish—your loan.
-A mortgage lender is typically an institution that directly funds your mortgage, giving you face-to-face dealings with the financial source, much like ordering straight from the kitchen.
+Your home-buying journey is akin to the dining experience, and the mortgage lender is comparable to the chef who whips up your main dish, your loan.
+A mortgage lender is typically an institution that directly funds your mortgage, providing you with face-to-face dealings with the financial source, much like ordering directly from the kitchen.

 Lenders are varied and include: